TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 ### Frigate HA Integration

-Not all add-ons are supported by the HA development team, so they aren't available in the official add-on store, this is where the Home Assistant Community Store (HACS) comes in.
+Not all integrations are supported by the HA development team, this is where the Home Assistant Community Store (HACS) comes in.

 From the [HACS website](https://hacs.xyz/),